Beee4life/acf-city-selector/README.md

 * [ ] - Test on iPhone Safari
 * [ ] - Test on iPad Chrome
 * [ ] - Test on iPad Safari

-### Installation

-1. Copy the `acf-city-selector` folder into your `wp-content/plugins` folder.
-2. Activate the `ACF City Selector` plugin via the plugins admin page.
-3. Create a new field via ACF and select the `City Selector` type (listed in the Choice section).
-4. (optional) Import new cities with help of the included excel sheet.
-5. Please refer to the description for more info regarding the field type settings.

 ### Contents